uwapcs/minutes/2019/agenda.md

     - Gozz: We previously went with providing specific programming-themed games (SHENZHEN I/O, TIS-100, and EXAPUNKS)
       - I have a template to make nice little coupons in the Drive from last year, but currently have no printer
       - Someone please make little coupons (they are designed to fold and be sealed to hide the code)
+  - Gozz got humble keys, with printing the coupons came to a total of $58.40
+  - Event went well, very fun
+  - Unfortunately low PCS attendance, but we *technically* ran the most profitable individual event with Debating (thanks, Jasmine!)

 ## General Business

 ## Previous Action Items
 - ACTION: Nick- make channel in the slack for us to discuss the Study Festival
 - ACTION: Nick - follow through with shirt orders
 - ACTION: Dadams - investigate for after study break
 - ACTION: Nick - make channel to discuss charity vigil prizes
 - ACTION: Tom - make slides for latex
   - Basically done
   - Probably just needs a few more slides at most
   - Thanks to David and Tim Chapman (UCC OCM) for helping

 ## President's report (Nick Pitchard)
 - Ordered shirts
 - Made some slack channels
 - Competed in Regionals (fun)
 - Attended DSC / PCS 1402 study night
 - Got excited and merged last week's minutes in too early (apologies)

 ## Vice Pres's report (Tom Hill Almeida)
 - I couldn't make the study night on Friday because UCC had a meeting that went until like 8:30.
 - Have written slides for LaTeX stuff tomorrow.
   - Please take a look at them people.
 - Still working on the book.
 - Competed in Regionals and got clapped lmao.
   - Finished 5 questions in the first 1.5 hours and never solved another one.
 - Reminder to all that our minutes should be a pull request until the next meeting, when we confirm them.
   - Make sure to squash the commits as well.
 Otherwise we get too much extra stuff.

 ## Treasurer's report (Jesse Zhou)

 ## Secretary's report
 - put up fb and slack events for the study nights as seen earlier

 ## Fresh Rep's report (Albert Smith)